John-Abbott-College/1T4-Notes/wk7/intro-command-line.md

 ## Intro to PowerShell

-> If you would like to follow along, [download this zip](https://drive.google.com/file/d/1RT_udFW60bUXFKr_oazVvibkICnMGtXH/view?usp=sharing) with the files and folders used in the examples.
+> If you would like to follow along, download the "File Compression" zip file again from LEA.